BoLS logo Today's Tabletop & RPG News

 An Eleven Year Old Girl Influences History

-Grace Bedell was, at the time, an 11 year old girl living in New York.
+Grace Bedell was an 11 year old girl living in New York.
 She had seen pictures of Abraham Lincoln and in a combination of child-like wonderment and condescending hubris told Abe his face was too thin and he would get more votes if he grew a beard.

 The letter is lengthy, but the key takeaway is this line here: